 Important Factors That Can Determine Your Home Energy Rating

 The orientation of the house refers to which direction it faces, which parts of the house the sun hits during the day and so on.
-This can determine how well the house is able to be heated and cooled through the months of the year and can help keep the home as weather resistant as possible.
-It is considered a cheap way to ensure you have a strong foundation for an energy efficient home.
+This can determine how well the house can be heated and cooled through the months of the year and can help keep the home as weather-resistant as possible.
+In addition, it is considered a cheap way to ensure you have a strong foundation for an energy-efficient home.

 As a general rule with Australia's weather and climate, it's a good idea to have bedrooms facing south and living areas facing north.
-Further, having a lot of east to west facing windows can be problematic in terms of keeping the home cool.
-The Australian summer sun can be quite strong, meaning you need to think about what material are exposed to the sun in the summertime.
-Window glazing should be facing north for example, or you should consider double glazing/applying proper shading.
+Further, having a lot of east to west-facing windows can be problematic in terms of keeping the home cool.
+The Australian summer sun can be quite strong, meaning you need to think about what material is exposed to the sun in the summertime.
+For example, window glazing should be facing north, or you should consider double glazing/applying proper shading.

-One of the most important factors determining the energy efficiency of your home is related to the insulation.
-A well insulated home will remain warm for longer as heat is kept inside more effectively and is less expensive to cool also, using far less energy.
+One of the most important factors determining the energy efficiency of your home is related to insulation.
+A well-insulated home will remain warm for longer as heat is kept inside more effectively and is less expensive to cool also, using far less energy.
 An important part of insulation is air sealing, which helps the process.
 It’s wise to plan to insulate your home from the roof down, the exterior walls and the floors to maximise energy efficiency.
-Every home is different and how much insulation is needed will depend on a host of factors, including the aforementioned orientation of the house, its size and the size of individual rooms.
+Every home is different and how much insulation is needed, how energy efficient a home is will depend on a host of factors, including the aforementioned orientation of the house, its size and the size of individual rooms.

-Residential energy efficiency is a wide ranging and difficult.
-In this article, we’ve discussed just a couple of the important factors that come into the equation, however there are many more.
-In the coming months, we’ll be discussing other tips that can ensure you achieve a high residential energy rating.
+Residential energy efficiency is wide-ranging and difficult.
+In this article, we’ve discussed just a couple of the important factors that come into the equation, however, there are many more.

 For additional information regarding 6 Star energy efficiency rating of your home, contact the efficient energy rating consultants of Superior Energy Rating today.